mullerdavid/ctf_writeups/ecsc23_coach_hw/WRITEUP.md

 MS Excel is quite flexible and visual.
 Easy to experiment with moderately sized data.
 In the first iteration, it was used to look into the data and look for patterns.
 To fit into the row limits, only every 10th data point was used.

-The start of the process is really noisy, therefore the end was lookend upon first.
+The start of the process is really noisy, therefore the end was looked upon first.

 This revealed some interesting structures.
 There are mainly 4 different waves, and their order follow 2 different patterns.